okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-4-deploy-changes-to-production/index.md

 In tutorials 2 and 3, you've made changes in a preview environment that is not available to most end-users.
 This makes it easy for developers, testers, and early adopters to test their changes without impacting production.

-Now you will use Terraform to deploy your changes to another Okta org.
+Now you'll use Terraform to deploy your changes to another Okta org.
 This example of moving objects between two Okta orgs will simulate moving objects between non-production and production environments.
 This example can be used to integrate into critical software development practices like change management and continuous integration and continuous deployment.

 ## Create an Okta API token